Sleep Apnea Treatment in Newport Beach

 Expert Care from Qualified Specialists

-Our experienced Newport Beach dentist Laura Sharbash, DDS, FAGD, D.ABDSM, brings extensive training and experience in dental sleep medicine.
+Our experienced Newport Beach sleep apnea specialist Laura Sharbash, DDS, FAGD, D.ABDSM, brings extensive training and experience in dental sleep medicine.
 As an active member of the American Academy of Dental Sleep Medicine (AADSM), Dr. Sharbash stays at the forefront of sleep apnea treatment advances.

 Our team works collaboratively with sleep physicians, ENT specialists, and other healthcare providers to ensure comprehensive care for our patients with sleep-related breathing disorders.